AshWanders2/I-have-your-Repo-/README.md

-> “I’m just a girl who loved her wildflowers and expensive whiskey...
-> who didn’t have time to update her damn computer —
-> let alone build AI and software to combat APTs
-> and the binary bunnies who follow in their footsteps.
->
-> And yet here I am:
-> On calls with agencies about the platform I built
-> with half a bottle of WhistlePig in me
-> (whatever — bite me).
->
-> Word to the wise:
-> Shit happens when you party naked.”
->
-> — Verity

-🔖 For Clarity:
 All references to “Asshat” throughout this repository refer to the unnamed primary threat actor formerly identified by a now-redacted legal name.

 The name has been replaced out of respect for platform policy, legal safety, and poetic justice.